 Harees is a very popular Qatari dish that consists of boiled, cracked, or coarsely-ground wheat, mixed with meat or chicken (or both).
-Its consistency is usually that of a porridge.
+Its consistency is usually that of porridge.
 Harees is a very popular dish known in the GCC, especially in the month of Ramadan and other festive occasions.

 Mahalabiya is kind of a custard/pudding dessert dish made from ground rice milk.
-In a non-traditional approach, the pudding can be made from many other flavours and added with the suitable toppings.
-Like much of the Qatari cuisine, Mahalabiya is also infused with rose water for added taste, an alternative is orange blossom.
+In a non-traditional approach, the pudding can be made from many other flavors and added with the suitable toppings.
+Like much of the Qatari cuisine, Mahalabiya is also infused with rose water for added taste, an alternative is an orange blossom.

 This dessert is very smooth and easy to eat - light and delightful.
 Mahalabiya is good option to end a night with, especially with Qatari cuisine.
 You start with a bang and you end with one as well!

 There's definitely more to Qatari cuisine than the five dishes we mentioned above.
 You may also try Madhrouba, Marghouga, Legaimaat (sweet) to name a few.

 Finding a restaurant in Doha that serves traditional Qatari cuisine might not be as easy as you think, but there are plenty of stalls in Souq Waqif that sell these Qatari dishes.